vaniapril/genuis/README.md

       "key_name_1-key_name_2": <value>
   }
   ```

+> [!IMPORTANT]
+> The unnecessary duplications of getters will be shortened, for example `ui.same.same.another.` will be shortened to `ui.same.another.` if the only getter in the first `same` is the second `same`.

 ### Themes
 In [GenUIs] you can define different values for a UI element depending on the theme.
 To do this, one of the structure names must contain the theme name.
 Let's consider the following element call:
 ```dart